-Within a specific research activity area at the Global Center of Spatial Methods for Urban Sustainability (SMUS), Action 4 - "Exchange", the Call will fund two Practical-Empirical Implementation Projects (PEIPs) of a SMUS-developed toolkit of spatial methods for collaborating with the SDG #11 targets.
+Within a specific research activity area at the Global Center of Spatial Methods for Urban Sustainability (SMUS), Action 4 - "Exchange", the Call will fund ONE or TWO Practical-Empirical Implementation Projects (PEIPs) of the SMUS-developed toolkit of spatial methods for collaborating with the SDG #11 targets.
+The selected PEIP(s) will run over a 6-month period: from 1October 2023 to 31 March 2024.